Maungauika/North Head Historic Walk

 A series of loop tracks introduce you to the military history of Maungauika/North Head – the tunnels, guns, searchlights and defences that were placed on the headland to protect Auckland from feared Russian invasions.
-The Summit Loop takes you past our two movie theatres where you can watch some short films.

 The map below shows the location of interpretation signs and what you will see on each loop.

 View larger printable map (PDF, 578K)

 Track times and distance

 - Coastal Loop - one way, 1 km, 30 min